What Is Project Tracking?

 Issues and Risks

 This section is straightforward.
-List issues and risks you have encountered.
+Use a risk tracker to document the risks you have encountered.
 Note how these are being resolved.
 Finally, outline how resolutions are positively impacting project execution.
 Risk assessment and risk management processes must be implemented throughout the project life cycle.

 Back up statements with hard numbers and data points.
 Project planning details should have outlined these metrics.
 Show how data illustrates the success of your project to date, or, highlight needs for immediate improvement.
 Determining metrics to measure project progress is essential for tracking tasks, time, costs and managing teams.